langflow-ai/langflow/docs/docs/Agents/agents-overview.md

 slug: /agents-overview
 ---

-**Agents** are AI systems that use LLMs as a brain to reason through problems and select external tools.
+**Agents** are AI systems that use LLMs as a brain to analyze problems and select external tools.

 Instead of developers having to create logical statements to direct every possible path of a program, an agent can operate with autonomy.
 They can leverage external tools and APIs to gather information and take action, demonstrate chain-of-thought reasoning, and generate tailored text for specific purposes.